jdelgadof/Bitmap-Edito/readme.md

 containing uint8_t array of bytes.
 Header file must contain two special comments to mark the beginning and end of byte array data.

+The main file of the program in gfed.py.
+Program takes no parameters.

 Source file can be in any language as long as the special comments shown below are found in the file.
 If the language does not support C/C++ style comments precede the line (including C/C++ style comment) with a supported comment marker.
 For example, # in Python.

 To mark beginning use:

-    // font edit begin : monovlsb : 20 : 20
+    // font edit begin : monovlsb : 20 : 20 : 20

 The parameters after the first colon specify the format of the bitmap.
 At the moment only monovlsb-format is supported.
 The two numbers after the format are width and height of the bitmap in pixels.
+The third number is optional.
+Stride specifies the number of pixels in the bitmap per row.
+Usually the number is same or close to the width of the bitmap.
+It is omitted then width of the bitmap is used as stride.
+In monovlsb type width and stride should be equal.

     const unsigned char binary_data[] = {